 How do I set up my payments?

 The $250 fee reserves your space on the trip, and the rest of the program fee is due in May.
-You can pay remaining $3500 (estimate: exact total calculated immediately following the application deadline.
+You can pay the remaining $3950 or 4500 (estimate: exact total calculated immediately following the application deadline.
 It could vary slightly based on number of students: More students = less $) in increments on SISweb up until the payment deadline.
 This study abroad fee appears on your SISweb bill and is invoiced through the Study Abroad Office.
 You will receive invoices both at your University mailing address and to your CU email address, and you will pay the fee on SISweb as you do your normal tuition payments.
 You can also visit G12 Sikes to pay in person.

 Is there Financial Aid for study abroad?